KeisGSmit/5IngredientFoods/README.md

 - As a Non-registered User I want to:
     - Find a recipe quickly
-        - Click on the "Find" button in the Nav bar and search through the catalog or search the recipe's name
+        - Click on the "Find" button in the Nav bar and search through the catalogue or search the recipe's name
     - Register to become a registered user
-        - To register a user clicks on the "login/register" button in the nav bar and click the registration button
+        - To register a user clicks on the "login/register" button in the Nav bar and click the registration button
         - Users must then fill out a form and will then be registered

 - As a registered User I want to: